Images are still loading please cancel your preview and try again shortly.

 Risk Advisory solutions

-We collaborate with other Linklaters practices, in particular the Environment Social and Governance team to help our clients:
+We collaborate with other Linklaters practices, in particular the Energy & Infrastructure and Environment, Social and Governance teams to help our clients:

 • Evaluate, manage and mitigate their existing and emerging risks in relation to ESG, including supply chain management, sustainable and ethical sourcing, and other human rights.